melizalab/libtfr/README.md

 See `src/test_tfr.c` for an example of how to use the C API.

-### Documentation
+## Documentation

 The C header `tfr.h` and python module `libtfr.pyx` are both extensively documented.

-### Algorithm and usage notes
+## Algorithm and usage notes

 The software was assembled from various MATLAB sources, including the time-frequency toolkit, Xiao and Flandrin's work on multitaper reassignment, and code from Gardner and Magnasco.

 The basic principle is to use reassignment to increase the precision of the time-frequency localization, essentially by deconvolving the spectrogram with the TF representation of the window, recovering the center of mass of the spectrotemporal energy.
 Reassigned TFRs typically show a 'froth' for noise, and strong narrow lines for coherent signals like pure tones, chirps, and so forth.
 The use of multiple tapers reinforces the coherent signals while averaging out the froth, giving a very clean spectrogram with optimal precision and resolution properties.

-Gardner & Magnasco calculate reassignment based on a different algorithm from Xiao and Flandrin.
+Gardner & Magnasco (2006) calculate reassignment based on a different algorithm from Xiao and Flandrin (2007).
 The latter involves 3 different FFT operations on the signal windowed with the hermitian taper *h(t)*, its derivative *h'(t)*, and its time product *t × h(t)*.
 The G&M algorithm only uses two FFTs, on the signal windowed with a Gaussian and its time derivative.
 If I understand their methods correctly, however, this derivation is based on properties of the fourier transform of the gaussian, and isn't appropriate for window functions based on the Hermitian tapers, which have more optimal distribution of energy over the TF plane (i.e., it takes fewer Hermitian tapers than Gaussian tapers to achieve the same quality spectrogram)

 Therefore, the algorithm is mostly from X&F, though I include time and frequency locking parameters from G&M, which specify how far energy is allowed to be reassigned in the TF plane.
 Large displacements generally arise from numerical errors, so this helps to sharpen the lines somewhat.
-I also included the time/frequency interpolation from , which can be used to get higher precision (at the expense of less averaging) from smaller analysis windows.
+I also included the time/frequency interpolation from Prieto et al (2007), which can be used to get higher precision (at the expense of less averaging) from smaller analysis windows.

 Some fiddling with parameters is necessary to get the best spectrograms from a given sort of signal.
 Like the window size in an STFT, the taper parameters control the time-frequency resolution.
 However, in the reassignment spectrogram the precision (i.e. localization) is not affected by the taper size, so the effects of taper size will generally only be seen when two coherent signals are close to each other in time or frequency. `Nh` controls the size of the tapers; one can also adjust `tm`, the time support of the tapers, but depending on the number of tapers used, this shouldn't get a whole lot smaller than 5.
 Increased values of `Nh` result in improved narrowband resolution (i.e. between pure tones) but closely spaced clicks can become smeared.
 Decreasing `Nh` increases the resolution between broadband components (i.e. clicks) but smears closely spaced narrowband components.
 The effect of smearing can be ameliorated to some extent by adjusting the frequency/time locking parameters.